tylerstalder/perkeep-docker/README.md

 # perkeep-docker

 A multistage docker build for [Perkeep].
+Final image is under 50MB.

 ## Docker Hub